AndrDm/blog/content/rust/0019-abstractions.md

 ### Observations

 - In Rust, the iterator pipeline and the explicit `for` loop produce **identical performance**.
-- In C++, the same holds: `std::accumulate` and a manual loop perform equivalently.
+- In C++, the same holds: `std::accumulate` and a manual loop perform **equivalently**.
-- C++ is slightly faster in this test.
+- Rust is slightly faster in this particular test.

 ### Assembly Analysis